LiaScript/docs/README.md

                            --{{1}}--
 However, there might be cases where you want to store the progress within the LMS.
-We therefor have developed an experimental exporter, which allows to bundle your entire project as an [SCORM](https://en.wikipedia.org/wiki/Sharable_Content_Object_Reference_Model) compliant zip-file that can be imported into most common LMS.
+We therefore have developed an experimental exporter, which allows to bundle your entire project as an [SCORM](https://en.wikipedia.org/wiki/Sharable_Content_Object_Reference_Model) compliant zip-file that can be imported into most common LMS.
 Other formats than